theinterned/batucada/README.rst

 Get Involved
 ------------

-To help out with batucada, join the `Drumbeat mailing list`_ and introduce yourself.
+To help out with lernanta, join the `Drumbeat mailing list`_ and introduce yourself.
 We're currently looking for help from Django / Python and front-end (HTML, CSS, Javascript) developers.

 .. _Drumbeat mailing list: http://www.mozilla.org/about/forums/#drumbeat-website